• Home

 Preparation steps :

-Wash and make dry the cherries , then pit them. put them on a paper-towel while you prepare the clafoutis mixture.
+Wash the cherries thoroughly, dry them well, then pit them.
+Place them on a paper towel while you prepare the clafoutis batter.

-Sift the flour and add the almond powder, sugar and salt.
-Mix well.
+Sift the flour, then add the ground almonds, sugar, and salt.
+Mix everything well.

-Place the pitted cherries in the dish (es) and gently pour over the clafoutis mixture.
+Place the pitted cherries in the dish or moulds, then gently pour the batter over them.

 15 min before the end of cooking time, sprinkle with brown sugar or normal sugar and let brown.